OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Overview

-As already mentioned many times in this guide, as little sensitive data as possible should be saved on permanent local storage.
+As little sensitive data as possible should be saved on permanent local storage.
 However, in most practical scenarios, at least some type of user-related data needs to be stored.
 Fortunately, iOS offers secure storage APIs which allow developers to make use of the crypto hardware available in every iOS device.
 Provided that these APIs are used correctly, key data and files can be secured using hardware-backed 256 bit AES encryption.

 ##### Data Protection API